dasmuli/Scrub2/README.md

 The app can be found [here](http://tazrabbaz.com/Scrub2/Scrub2.htm).

 The app should work without further installation.
-Using the link above, it will synchronize to a php / DB server hosted by 1&1 (Germany).

 <img src="http://tazrabbaz.com/Scrub2/Media/ScreenshotScrub2_Cards.png"
 alt="Screenshot of card list" width="400"/>

-By sharing the synchronization credentials a multi-user and a multi-device workflow is possible.

 ### Prerequisites

-In order to run the php and DB on your own server, you have to install php and Mysql.

-You can run the app on your local drive without a server.
+The app runs in the browser, Chrome and Firefox are supported.

 ### Installing

-If you just want to run the app local without synchronization, copy the .htm, .css and .js into a folder and click Scrub2.htm.
+If you just want to run the app locally, copy the .htm, .css and .js into a folder and click Scrub2.htm.

-## Deployment

-In order to setup a synchronization server, you have to:

-1. Create a database and a user on the Mysql-server, for example by using phpmyadmin.
-1. Fill out the mysql_credentials_template.php and rename it to mysql_credentials.php
-1. Copy the complete repository onto the server.
-1. Initialize the database by calling  `http://yourserver.org/some/folder/Scrub2/php/init_database.php` in a browser.
-1. On success, remove init_database.php.
-1. Call `http://yourserver.org/some/folder/Scrub2/Scrub2.htm` in your browser.

 ## Built With